 - Confession of a Yard Sale Junkie

-These days, I am a full-time writer.
+These days I am a full-time writer and author mostly.
+My second book, The Recovery-Minded Church: Loving and Ministering to People with Addictions (InterVarsity Press) by Jonathan Benz, will hit book stores January 2016.
+I am also the author of Grace Sticks: The Bumper Sticker Gospel for Restless Souls (Wipf & Stock, 2013).
 On occasion I find myself in the pulpit again or volunteering in various ministry settings (be they at Hospice Atlanta or at Open Door, a residential community in the Catholic worker tradition).
-I am currently working on the book The Recovery-Minded Church: Loving and Ministering to People with Addictions (IVP, Winter 2015), and am the author of Grace Sticks: The Bumper Sticker Gospel for Restless Souls (Wipf & Stock, 2013).
 I have written articles for Touchstone, The Christian Century, The Washington Post Social Reader and Theology Today (among other publications).
 I hold an M.Div. from Princeton Seminary and a B.A. in Russian Studies from Yale College.

 In previous lives, and in no particular order, I:

 - was a production assistant for ABC News ‘ “John Stossel Specials,” a job that despite the mindless servitude had a few perks—among them, meeting Barbara Walters in her sweat suit at the company Christmas party, bumping into Peter Jennings in the cafeteria line (while swooning dreamily), and producing specials like “Why Greed Is Good” that put me on a path towards ministry

 - was a “Missionary Kid” in Kuala Lumpur, Malaysia, memories of which include green checkered school uniforms, a strict British headmistress who always bid me “stand up straight,” a hole in the ground for a toilet and baby cobras in our front yard

 - organized a national college student campaign to end the genocide in Sudan while working as a press secretary for Nina Shea (of the Advisory Council on Religious Freedom to the President) before the advent of social networking